raisys0git/py-intro/README.md

 # py-intro
-Notes taken while I learn the python programming language.
+#Notes taken while I learn the python programming language.
+#Git Commands will also be included in this intro